rodriguezgloria/DH110/Assignment03.md

 ### Reflection
 While preparing for the contextual inquiry, I had a vivid vision of how I wanted to design the interface for the website to enhance the user experience.
 Specifically, it began with what would help me plan a family vacation to include my parents more easily however through this experience it was allowed me to understand other peoples experiences and struggles so I can better understand the user.

-The participant had prior experience traveling with her parents and siblings but she had no experience planning with them because it was usually her parents doing so.
-However, when she found
+The participant had prior experience traveling with her parents and siblings but they had no experience planning with them because it was usually her parents doing so.
+However, when they were planning a hypthetical itinerary for their parents they expressed that there was a need to change websites to search for experiences to include tham.
+Also, they relied a lot on a standardization of descriptions of the travel experiences rather than skimming through a series of paragraphs.
+It was great to know that they relied on a lot of standardizations and signifiers to get a better understanding of what the experience entails.

+Facilitating.